First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: Introduction and main results

 \section{Introduction and main results}

 The goal of this work is to construct and investigate properties of $(1,p)$-Sobolev space, $p$-energy and $p$-energy measures on the Sierpi\'{n}ski carpet.
 Our $(1,p)$-Sobolev space can be considered to be an analogue of $W^{1,p}(\mathbb{R}^n)$ on Euclidean space, the $p$-energy of a function $f$ is an analogue of $\int_{\mathbb{R}^n} \abs{\nabla f}^p(x) \,dx$, and the $p$-energy measure of a function $f$ is an analogue of the measure $A \mapsto \int_{A} \abs{\nabla f}^p(x) \,dx$.
-Similar $(1,p)$-Sobolev spaces were constructed in recent works of Kigami and the second-named author but much of the results there only apply to the case $p > \dim_{\on{ARC}}$, where $ \dim_{\on{ARC}}$ is the Ahlfors regular conformal dimension \cite{Shi23,Kig23}.
+Similar $(1,p)$-Sobolev spaces were constructed in recent works of Kigami and the second-named author but much of the results there only apply to the case $p > \dim_{\on{ARC}}$, where $ \dim_{\on{ARC}}$ is the Ahlfors regular conformal dimension \cite{Shi24,Kig23}.

-Our approach and that of \cite{Shi23,Kig23} goes back to the construction of Brownian motion on the Sierpi\'{n}ski carpet by Kusuoka and Zhou \cite{KZ92}.
+Our approach and that of \cite{Shi24,Kig23} goes back to the analytic construction of Brownian motion on the Sierpi\'{n}ski carpet by Kusuoka and Zhou \cite{KZ92}.
+(The first construction of Brownian motion on the Sierpi\'{n}ski carpet was done by Barlow and Bass \cite{BB89} in a purely probabilistic way.)
 The Dirichlet form corresponding to the Brownian motion on the Sierpi\'{n}ski carpet is a special case of $p$-energy when $p=2$.
 The idea behind defining a $p$-energy of a function $f$ on a metric space $(X,d)$ is to approximate a metric space by a sequence of graphs $\{\mathbb{G}_n=(V_n,E_n): n \in \bN\}$ on a sequence of increasingly finer scales and to consider a sequence of discrete approximations $M_n f: V_n \to \bR$ of the function $f: X \to \bR$.
 Consider the \emph{discrete $p$-energies},

 We then choose a sequence $\{r_n: n \in \bN\}$ of re-scaling factors $r_n \in (0,\infty)$ so that the quantities $\limsup_{n \to \infty} r_n\mathcal{E}^{\mathbb{G}_n}_p(M_nf), \liminf_{n \to \infty} r_n\mathcal{E}^{\mathbb{G}_n}_p(M_nf)$, and $\sup_{n \in \mathbb{N}} r_n\mathcal{E}^{\mathbb{G}_n}_p(M_nf)$ are comparable uniformly for all integrable functions $f$.
 The existence of such a sequence $r_n$ is guaranteed by analytic properties on the sequence of graphs $\mathbb{G}_n$ such as bounds on capacity and Poincar\'e inequality.
 The Sobolev space is then defined as